 E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity
+P67 refers to (is referred to by): E1 CRM Entity the Art & Architecture Thesaurus (E32) lists alcazars (E55) (http://vocab.getty.edu/page/aat/300006897)

 This property associates an instance of E32 Authority Document, with an instance of E1 CRM Entity which it lists for reference purposes.